Al Michaels: Sunday Night Football

 Michaels usually ate his dinner while doing play-by-play commentary during a typical broadcast of Sunday Night Football.
 Michaels would have cookies and grapes during the first half and a light dinner during the second half, having his bites during commercial breaks.

-On May 24, 2022, NBC announced that despite his official departure from Sunday Night Football following the 2021 season, Michaels would still call at least one NFL playoff game for NBC under an "emeritus" role.
+On May 24, 2022, NBC announced that despite his official departure from Sunday Night Football following the 2021 season, Michaels would still call at least one NFL playoff game for NBC under an "emeritus" role, though in December 2023 it was reported that he was cut from postseason coverage on NBC beginning with the 2023–24 NFL playoffs.

 NBC Olympic Daytime host

 In March 2009, it was announced that Michaels would be serving as the daytime host for NBC's coverage of the 2010 Winter Olympics in Vancouver, British Columbia.
 It was Michaels's first involvement in an Olympic telecast since he called ice hockey at the 1988 Calgary Games for ABC, as well as his first non-NFL event for NBC.
-NBC Sports chairman Dick Ebersol said that Michaels had previously expressed an interest in contributing to the network's Olympics coverage.
+NBC Sports chairman Dick Ebersol said that Michaels had previously expressed an interest in contributing to NBC's Olympics coverage.
 Michaels also co-hosted NBC's coverage of the Closing Ceremony (with Bob Costas).
 Michaels also served as daytime co-host (with Dan Patrick) for the 2012 Summer Olympics in London, and co-hosted the Closing Ceremony (with Costas and Ryan Seacrest).
 For the 2014 Winter Olympics in Sochi, Michaels served as weekday host on NBCSN and weekend daytime host on NBC.
 He returned to host daytime coverage for the 2016 Summer Olympics in Rio de Janeiro.

 According to Michaels, ABC was in the running to purchase the broadcasting rights for the 1996 Summer Games from Atlanta.
 As a provision in his contract renewal with ABC back in 1992, in the event that ABC were to broadcast the Olympics again, Michaels would get to become the prime time anchor while Jim McKay would instead play an emeritus role.
 Ultimately though, NBC bought the rights to the Atlanta Games for $456 million, edging out ABC by $6 million.